emresen20/ShenTranslate/README.md

 - DropDownPicker

-Here are some screenshots and videos of the app:
+Here are some screenshots  of the app:

 ![Resim 1](https://r.resimlink.com/m0uaV.png)